HOW DID I BEGIN MAKING KNIVES?

 Brooks Scanlon Sawmill in Bend, OR (became Diamond International, then DAW Forest Products)

 Sierra Pacific Industries sawmill, Lincoln, CA (Sacramento area)

 I retired in Aug 2009 from working on saws in sawmills and now am a full-time knifemaker.

-My wife Lynda and I have been married for over 30 years.
+My wife Lynda and I have been married for 35 years.

 From a previous marriage I have a son, Jody Warren, who is a Sushi Chef.
 He has worked in Ashland, Oregon at the Kat Wok, the Kanpai in Bend, Oregon, the Takah Sushi Restaurant, in Aspen, Colorado, the Syringa Japanese Cafe & Sushi Bar in Coeur d' Alene, Idaho and in McCall, Idaho.
 He currently resides in Bend, OR.
 Jody uses the Japanese style knives I make to his requests.